Show All Answers

 A stormwater utility generates revenue by charging users, property owners, a fee based on the expected amount of stormwater runoff from the property.
 These fees are then used to implement stormwater management programs in a given jurisdiction.

 Yakima County’s stormwater utility was created in 2008.
 The utility assesses an annual user fee to approximately 10,500 parcels within the service area and generates an operating budget of approximately $500,000 in order to fund stormwater management activities required by the Eastern Washington Phase II Municipal Stormwater permit.
-The proposed rate increase will provide additional annual revenue of approximately $200,000 to the stormwater management program for a total operating stormwater budget of approximately $700,000.

 The United States EPA issued new stormwater regulations in 1999 that require communities the size of Yakima, Union Gap, Selah, Sunnyside, and urban Yakima County to control water pollution from stormwater runoff.
 These Phase II communities are required to implement municipal stormwater programs that will reduce stormwater pollution discharges.
 Washington State Department of Ecology, that administers the NPDES program in Washington, issued the Eastern Washington Phase II Municipal Stormwater Permit on February 16, 2007.
 The permit requires communities that meet certain criteria to perform 6 control measures, comply with any TMDL processes and monitor the effectiveness of their program.
 This is known as the “6+2” requirement.

 Stormwater utilities in each community provide revenue to pay for operation and maintenance of stormwater infrastructure and permit compliance for stormwater discharges.
 Yakima County’s stormwater utility pays for the stormwater management program, which manages a wide variety of services and activities.
 The following is a list of some of the primary services and activities: